- List ways that infectious diseases can be spread.

 - Clean activity spaces, dress-up clothes, and machine-washable cloth toys at least weekly.

 - Clean mouthed toys after each use and sanitize them daily.

 - You can put plastic toys in the dishwasher to clean and sanitize them.

 Many surfaces in your classroom probably serve multiple purposes.
-Maybe you serve snacks on a table that is later used for puzzles, or children use the same sink to wash their hands after using the restroom or after art.
-Cleaning, sanitizing, and disinfecting surfaces on a schedule can help you keep a healthy environment.
-Here are guidelines for surfaces in your room:
+Maybe you serve snacks on a table that is later used for a sensory activity, or children use the same sink to wash their hands after using the restroom or after art.
+Cleaning, sanitizing, and disinfecting surfaces on a schedule can help you maintain a healthy environment.
+Cleaning guidelines for surfaces in your room include:

 - Clean and disinfect door knobs and handles daily.

 - Clean and sanitize food-preparation surfaces before and after each use.

 - Clean and sanitize dishes after each use.

 - Clean and sanitize food tables and trays before and after each use.